 Sinah Common is teeming with wildlife, and we recommend picking up a pot of the local honey.
 At the other end of the walk, Sandy Point is closed to the public to protect its rare plant species; however, you can admire its dunes and grasslands from the Eastoke end.

 The Solent Way (suggested walking route: 8 miles)

 This famous Hayling Island walking route is a 60-mile long trail that joins Milford on Sea and Emsworth Harbour.
 It takes in some beautiful stretches of the New Forest and of course, the Solent coast.

 Cross Langstone bridge and pick up the path on the mainland – it’s easy to spot with its bird motif way makers.
 The trail is divided into eight sections (much less daunting than the full distance!), and the closet stretch to Langstone Quays is the final, easternmost Hilsea to Emsworth route.

 This eight-mile stretch passes through a lovely coastal landscape and vibrant Chichester Harbour.
 If you want to walk the full eight miles, take the train from Havant to Hilsea where the stretch begins.
 When you arrive in Emsworth, you can catch a train back to your car in Hilsea.

 Because the island is so small (about 18 square miles), you can see a lot of it simply by striding out on foot.
 These walks take in nature reserves, modern marinas, World War II architecture and some inviting beaches (not forgetting some excellent places for a refreshing pit-stop).
 Please let us know your favourite Hayling walks!

-If you’d like to know more about things to do on Hayling Island, please get in touch with us at Langstone Quays.
+If you’d like to know more about things to do on Hayling Island and the best Hayling Island walks, please get in touch with us at Langstone Quays.